Clutch-Software-Team/opencv-graphical-block-diagramming/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Run with Docker

+### `$ docker run -it --rm -p 3000:3000 clutchsoftware/opencv-graphical-block-diagramming `

+Open http://localhost:3000 to view it in the browser.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).